 Schema data is stored on your website

-You've posted your job ad on a platform that also publishes it on Google for Jobs
+You have posted your job ad on a platform that also publishes it on Google for Jobs

-Your job ad was read by a provider and published without your consent and approval
+your job ad was read by a provider and published without your consent and approval

 However, on Google for Jobs it is not (yet) possible to place ads.
 This is also due to the fact that Google for Jobs is still a very young topic.
-But it is surely only a matter of time until it will be possible to advertise jobs and to position oneself in the top positions.
+But it is surely only a matter of time until it will be possible to advertise jobs here and to position oneself in the top positions.

 The tracking of SEO for Jobs does not record the number of applications you receive, but only how many views your job ad has on Google for Jobs.
 Which of the potential applicants actually apply is outside the tracking range of SEO for Jobs.
-The applications are only in your system, as in most cases this is handled via a contact form or applicant management system.
+The applications are only in your system, as in most cases this is handled via a contact form or an applicant management system.